-Example 3.7 uses dictionariesAndSymbolsOf: to find out which dictionaries in the symbol list stores a reference to class DateTime.
+Example 3.5 uses dictionariesAndSymbolsOf: to find out which dictionaries in the symbol list stores a reference to class DateTime.

 '''

+topaz 1 > run

 | anArray myUserPro |

 myUserPro := System myUserProfile.

-"Find first Dictionary containing DateTime"

-anArray := (myUserPro dictionariesAndSymbolsOf: DateTime) first.
+"Find the first SymbolDictionary containing DateTime." anArray := (myUserPro dictionariesAndSymbolsOf: DateTime) first.

-anArray at: 1.

-aSymbolDictionary

-"Get the name of the SymbolDictionary"
+"Get the name of the SymbolDictionary, which is a key within itself"

 (anArray at: 1) keyAtValue: (anArray at: 1)

-Globals
+%

 '''

-Note that dictionaries And Symbols Of: may return zero, one, or multiple dictionaries.
+Note that dictionariesAndSymbolsOf: may return zero, one, or multiple dictionaries.